 We acknowledge that Aboriginal spiritual and cultural values exist in the land, waters and natural resources of New South Wales.

-Partnerships between the Office of Environment and Heritage (OEH) and Aboriginal peoples lead to positive outcomes for both parties, such as:
+Partnerships between the National Parks and Wildlife Service and Aboriginal peoples lead to positive outcomes for both parties, such as: